lechediaz/lechediaz/README.md

 ### Where is my CV?

-Oh, [click here](https://www.linkedin.com/in/oscar-david-d%C3%ADaz-fortalech%C3%A9-7b88491b3/) to visist my LinkedkIn profile :)
+Oh, [click here](https://www.linkedin.com/in/oscar-david-d%C3%ADaz-fortalech%C3%A9-7b88491b3/) to visit my LinkedkIn profile :)